akgshankar/hello-world/README.md

 # hello-world
-Intering into new gitHub world
+Entering into new gitHub world